Explore textbook modular strategies

-TLDR If the price goes up at an ever increasing pace, increase the weight of that token in the pool
+TLDR If the price goes up, increase the weight of that token in the pool

 Works best with: Large cap cyclical coins and tokens